VietRise/LeaderBoardServer/README.md

 Structure Project
 --------------------
-* _database: this folder was generated for saving data of user
 * _release_: this folder contain file jar after compiling the application
+* _release_/_database: this folder was generated for saving data of user
 * data: Contain file config for the application
 * libs: Contain libs which is essential for the application
 * out: this folder was generated automatically by IDE